Schonn/BlenderPhysPuppet/README.md

 -Install zip from Add-Ons section of Blender preferences window

--Make sure add-on is switched on
+-Make sure add-on is switched on and user preferences are saved

 ----